 I would have continued with my original GoDaddy hosting given I were able to update and bring it into 2017.
 But anything they offered not only involved a price hike but was still years behind the current recommendations (PHP5.6 at highest).
 So I had no option but to look elsewhere for hosting and, inevitably, went with Siteground’s Go Geek package.
 Not only is it one hell of an upgrade from my previous GoDaddy Deluxe package (which is highlighted throughout this article) but it’s more or less crafted for WordPress.
+There are many hosting providers that offer WordPress hosting (check out www.consumersadvocate.org) but I prefer SiteGround.
 The prices are very different, however, where at normal prices it would cost me three times more than renewing my GoDaddy hosting.
 But they all offer introductory prices of 60% off.
 So, instead of getting one year of hosting, I realised three years up front, at the 60% offer, would more or less be the same price as my previous package over the same period.
 It does mean an up front payment but it also mean I don’t have to worry about renewal until 2020.
 Then I can reevaluate and possibly look for new introductory prices.

 2. Website Transfer